 You can read more about scholarships and bursaries here and the financial support available to undergraduates here.

-Contact Student Finance in order to notify them of any changes to the course and/ or institution you are applying for.
-Further information about making changes to your student finance application can be found online.
+Contact Student Finance as soon as possible to notify them of any changes to the course and/ or institution you are applying for.
+Further information about making changes to your student finance application is available online.

 Enrolment